DannyRuchtie/Reference/README.md

    <img src="screen-3.jpg" alt="Asset lightbox with AI caption/tags and segments" width="860" />

 ## What this is

-This repo is an MVP for a fast, responsive design surface:

 - Drop images onto the canvas (drag & drop)
 - Pan/zoom an infinite board (with a minimap)